nchlswhttkr/website/content/blog/speeding-up-a-solver-for-golf-peaks/index.md

 tags:
     - python
     - rust
+series: "golf-peaks"
 ---

-Previously, I wrote about [how I built a solver for the puzzle game Golf Peaks](../building-a-solver-for-golf-peaks/).
+Previously, I wrote about a solver I'd built for the puzzle game [Golf Peaks](https://afterburn.itch.io/golf-peaks).
 In closing, I had a few ideas on how it could be sped up and improved.
 Over the last few days, I've been trying some of these ideas out, and measuring the results!

 <!--more-->